How to Become a Scientist in India: Career Path, Courses & Scope

 There are various fields that needed knowledge and application of science.
 Here we have mentioned some types of scientists in different fields:

-What qualifications are needed to be a scientist?
+What qualifications are required to become a scientist?

-Pursuing courses is the first step to become a scientist.
-Firstly, choose a specialization in which field you want to become a scientist and pursue courses accordingly.
+Pursuing a right program is the first step to become a scientist.
+Students must choose a specialization in based on their interest.

 “If you want to become a scientist at NASA, then you must choose science, technology, engineering and Mathematics centered education”.